 Many people with tonsil cancer may not notice any symptoms even after they are diagnosed.
 The major symptom of tonsil cancer is having one tonsil larger than the other.
 Another common symptom is a persistent sore throat.
 It is not uncommon for the

 first symptom to be a lump in the neck.

 Other symptoms may include:

-- Ear pain, especially on only one side, the same side as the affected tonsil
+- Ear pain, especially on the same side as the affected tonsil

 - Bleeding from the mouth – very rare